flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 -->

-??? bug "3rd Party Textures - Black Screens"
+??? bug "3rd Party Interior Textures - Black Screens"
-    ### 3rd Party Textures Black Screens
+    ### 3rd Party Interior Textures Black Screens

     !!! tip ""
         *Affected versions: Development*

     ^^Description^^

-    3rd party textures mods are breaking the state of our custom instruments.
-This is similar to the older `panel.cfg` issue that created systems conflicts.
+    3rd party interior textures mods are breaking the state of our custom instruments.
+This is similar to the older `panel.cfg` livery issue that created systems conflicts.

+    We have identified the following texture pack to be the main offender:

+    !!! bug ""
+        Improved Textures Mod - A32NX & A320neo | by FlightFlow

     {--

-    Please do not install addons that modify files inside the `flybywire-aircraft-a320-neo` folder.
+    Please do not install addons that modify files or overwrite files inside the `flybywire-aircraft-a320-neo` folder.

     --}